ansonl/ansonl.github.io/_maps/2-print-settings.md

 ## Slicer Settings

-The below settings are optimized for printing at 100% model scale using Cura 5 (with Arachne variable line width engine).
+The below settings are optimized for printing at 100% model scale using Cura 5.
 Users have reported good results changing equivalent settings in Prusaslicer/Bambu Studio.
+Classic line generation is preferred to Arachne variable line width but the settings have been adjusted for compensate for Arachne.

-The [downloadable Cura 4/5 profiles](https://www.printables.com/model/529276-contiguous-usa-lower-48-topographic-map-with-hydro/files) contain additional optimized settings not listed below for brevity.
+The [downloadable Cura 4/5 profiles](https://www.printables.com/model/741190-topographic-relief-map-calibrationstress-test-prin/files) contain additional optimized settings not listed below for brevity.

 | Slicer Setting | Recommended Value for 0.4 mm nozzle |
 | ------------- |-------------|